jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 The station-master laughed heartily.
 “No, sir, Dr. Becher is an Englishman, and there isn’t a man in the parish who has a better-lined waistcoat.
 But he has

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 147

 a gentleman staying with him, a patient, as I understand, who is a foreigner, and he looks as if a little good Berkshire beef would do him no harm.”
 The station-master had not finished his speech before we were all hastening